-Can California’s Infrastructure Stand up to Natural Disasters?28 Jul 2015, Posted in Blog Posts
+Can California’s Infrastructure Stand up to Natural Disasters?28 Jul 2015, Posted in All Posts, Blog Posts

 California may be beautiful, but it is no secret that the state is subject to extreme conditions earthquake, drought, fire, and flood almost seem to replace winter, spring, summer, and fall.
 But despite the occasional shakedown, The Golden State has flourished as the seventh largest economy in the world.
 This economic vitality and the preservation of every Californian’s very way of life is dependent upon a complex network of roads and highways traversing the state.
 Like most of the United States, California’s infrastructure is sub-par.
 The American Society of Civil Engineers branded the state with a C- grade in transportation, warning that substantial financial commitment is required even to keep the state functioning at its current mediocre level.